Riteshbhalerao11/Sarvam_assignment/README.md

 Generative models (GPT 4-o and Claude 3.7 Sonnet) were used only for:
 1. Generating some test cases.
-2. Optimizing certain list comprehensions for readability.
-3. Minimal code refactoring for enhanced readability (eg. fixing indentations).
+2. Minimal code refactoring for enhanced readability (eg. fixing indentations and optimizing certain list comprehensions).